MatthewGerber/raspberry-py/README.md

 cleanup()
 ```
-A more complex example using a button-switched LED is shown below:
+A button-switched LED is shown below:
 ```python
 import time